RevoU-FSSE-2/week-18-SuryaFtr/frontend/README.md

-# Simple CRUD App + Register & Login
+# Simple To Do List App + Register & Login Feature
 ## Introduction

-Simple CRUD Category App + Register & Login is a website application that provide users with simple registration user and login user for access CRUD for Category App.
-It's already provides unit testing file in it.
+Simple To Do List App + Register & Login Feature is a website application that provide users with simple registration user and login user for access CRUD for To Do List App feature.

 ## Content
 * Introduction
 * Content
 * Requirement Tech
 * Getting Started
-* Dependencies
+* Project Explaination

 ## Requirement Tech